-The California Department of Corrections and Rehabilitation (CDCR) Southern Region K-9 Unit participated in the 4th Annual Murrieta Police Department K-9 Trials.
+The CDCR Southern Region K-9 Unit competed in the fourth annual Murrieta Police Department K-9 Trials.
 The event is held every year to benefit Paws 4 Law Foundation, a non-profit organization dedicated to raising awareness and support for the Murrieta Police Department K-9 Unit and other K-9 Units within Riverside County.
 The event is open to the public and covers two days of events.

-All monies raised by its volunteer members stay within the organization and are used to improve the performance and quality of life of active and retired police canines.
-This year’s event was dedicated to the memory of Murrieta Police Department, Detective Waterman and his K-9 Blitz.
-K-9 Units were evaluated based on K-9 Drive, Teamwork, and Timed Narcotics Detection.
-Over 35 Law Enforcement K-9 Teams located throughout California competed for the distinguished 1st through 5th place awards.
+All funds raised by its volunteer members stay within the organization and are used to improve the performance and quality of life of active and retired police canines.
+This year’s event was dedicated to the memory of Murrieta Police Detective Waterman and his K-9 Blitz.